Data Source in Blazor MultiSelect Dropdown Component

 }

-A Web API Controller has to be created which allows MultiSelect directly to consume data from the Entity framework.
+A Web API controller must be created to allow the MultiSelect to consume data directly from Entity Framework.

 using EFDropDown.Shared.DataAccess;